-Local Area Facility (from survey responses) Description (summarised) Draft proposed status Land owner Facility Owner Facility Manager Paraparaumu - Raumati Paraparaumu Domain - North North Domain has 400m athletics track with field facilities and central area with 1x cricket block, 2x junior football fields, training/perimeter lights and adjacent clubrooms.
-If the athletics facility is redeveloped it will be of district wide importance.
+Local Area Facility (from survey responses) Description (summarised) Status Land owner Facility Owner Facility Manager Paraparaumu - Raumati Paraparaumu Domain - North North Domain has 400m athletics track with field facilities and central area with 1x cricket block, 2x junior football fields, training/perimeter lights and adjacent clubrooms.
+If the athletics facility is redeveloped it will be of sub-regional importance.
 Some peak period parking issues with Petanque club.
 Usually a few ground closures in winter, but resilient if managed well.
 Local KCDC Aorangi Trust Kāpiti Old Boys Cricket & Athletics Clubs

-Proposed Facility Approach - Athletics Facilities
+Facility Approach - Athletics Facilities

 User feedback suggests there may be demand for a sub-regional artificial athletics track.
 Consideration needs to be given to the wider network of athletics tracks, usage levels and types to ensure that any development meets the needs of the Kāpiti Coast.
-This track is perceived to be a potential regional centre for athletics.
+The proposed track in Kapiti has the potential to complement the regional centre for athletics (Newtown Park).
 Population projections do not indicate that athletics can anticipate a population driven participation increase in the sport.
 Participation growth would need to be driven by participation from outside the district and from an increased capture rate of participants from within the district.
 The viability of a new facility should be examined in detail through a feasibility study.